 You could serve ratatouille vegetables with a layered potato and cheese casserole to your vegetarian, then add grilled fish or lamb cutlets for everyone else.

-Take a typical vegetarian lasagne.
-This can be a complete balanced vegetarian dinner (thanks to its combination of lentils, lasagne pasta sheets and ricotta or melted cheese) but it can also double as a side dish to barbecued steak or a chicken breast for meat-lovers.
+A typical vegetarian lasagne can be a complete balanced vegetarian dinner (thanks to its combination of lentils, pasta sheets and ricotta or melted cheese) but it can also double as a side dish to barbecued steak or a chicken breast for meat-lovers.

 Make a pasta sauce by sauteing onions, mushrooms, eggplant chunks, sliced zucchini and grated carrots with garlic, chilli, a little chopped ginger and a pinch or two of dried oregano and basil in some good quality olive oil.
 When slightly caramelised and the onions are translucent, add a large can of chopped tomatoes and a tablespoon of tomato paste.
 Add a cup and a half of vegetable stock and simmer for 10 - 15 minutes.
 This sauce can then be used as a base for both vegetarian and meat dishes.
 Split the sauce into two and add a can of chickpeas to one half and some browned mince to the other and then serve with your favourite pasta.